cilium/cilium/USERS.md

  * You must represent the user listed.
 Do *NOT* add entries on behalf of other users.
- * There is no minimum deployment size but we request to list permanent deployments only, i.e., no demo or trial deployments.
-Commercial or production use is not required.
+ * There is no minimum deployment size but we request to list permanent production deployments only, i.e., no demo or trial deployments.
+Commercial use is not required.
 A well-done home lab setup can be equally interesting as a large-scale commercial deployment.

 Users (Alphabetically)